Knowledge Graph Memory MCP server

 Stats

-The Knowledge Graph Memory Server is an MCP (Model Context Protocol) implementation that provides persistent memory capabilities using a local knowledge graph.
-This allows AI assistants like Claude to remember information about users across chat sessions by storing and retrieving structured data.
+The Knowledge Graph Memory Server provides persistent memory capabilities for Claude using a local knowledge graph, allowing Claude to remember information about users across chat sessions.
+It organizes information through entities, relations, and observations to create a structured memory system.

 Installation Options